jojobear2020/Surfs_Up/README.md

 ## Summary

 Based on the available data for 2010-2017, we see that Hawaii’s temperature was quite “steady” all year -round.
 With June avg of 75F and 71F in December, ice cream busines seems to be a good investment.
 Of course, our data does not account for any force-major situations (like covid-19!) so this is just a high-level assumptions.
-If we look at June vs December temperatures, we see that Oahu is a wonderful place to invest in business
+If we look at June vs December temperatures, we see that Oahu is a wonderful place to invest in business.

 ![](https://github.com/jojobear2020/Surfs_Up/blob/master/analysis/jun_dec_temp_kdeplot.png)